ikemcg/dotfiles/README.md

 ## Installation

-Install the dotfiles by cloning the repo to a directory in your home dir, then running the `create_links` scripts to create a a symlink to each file within my home dir.
-This feels cleaner to me than placing the repo at the level of the home dir and excluding everything but the dotfiles.
+Install the dotfiles by cloning the repo to a directory in your home dir, and running the repo's `create_links` script.
+The script creates symlinks in your home directory for each dotfile in the repository.
+This approach feels cleaner to me than placing the repo at the level of the home dir and excluding everything but the dotfiles.

 Be aware that the symlinks created by `create_links` will clobber existing dotfiles.